-Pharmaceutical logistics – special area of logistics and intralogistics – Image: Xpert.Digital / paulista|Shutterstock.com
+Pharmaceutical logistics – a specialized subfield of logistics and intralogistics – Image: Xpert.Digital / paulista|Shutterstock.com

-Pharmaceutical logistics – A lot of effort for sensitive substances
+Pharmaceutical logistics – a lot of effort for sensitive substances

 Challenges from all sides

-Complex logistics chain for pharmaceutical companies
+Complex logistics chain at pharmaceutical companies

-Special measures at the production site
+Special measures already in place at the production site

 The goods are usually either in